tinyplex/tinybase/site/home/index.md

 > modules, or to [Yjs](https://yjs.dev/) or [Automerge](https://automerge.org/)
 > CRDT documents.
 >
-> Read more about persisters in the Persisting Data guide.
+> Read more about persisters in the Persistence guides.

 ```js
 import {createSessionPersister} from 'tinybase/persisters/persister-browser';